ITurres/ITurres/README.md

   aboutMe: [
     '👨‍💻 I am a Full-stack web developer.',
-    '📚 Fond of technical, business, self-help and travel books, and more.', '🚀 I thrive on collaborating, organizing, and working along peers.', "🍀 I'm on my way to realizing my second dream, having accomplished the first.", '⌚ I do a bit of watchmaking.',
+    '📚 Fond of technical, business, self-help and travel books, and more.', '🚀 I thrive on collaborating, organizing, and working with peers.', "🍀 I'm on my way to realizing my second dream, having accomplished the first.", '⌚ I do a bit of watchmaking.',
     '🖥 I enjoy designing web applications.',